 9. MISCELLANEOUS.

 9.1 Effective Date.
-This Agreement shall become effective upon final approval by the Town of Lancaster’s Special Town Meeting in 2022 or its 2023 Annual Town Meeting, whichever first occurs, and approval by the Attorney General of the zoning amendments necessary to both expand the Enterprise District and allow for development of Owner’s Projects as shown on the Re-zoning Plan (see Exhibit D and Exhibits E-1, E-2 and E-3).
+This Agreement shall become effective upon final approval by the Town of Lancaster’s Special Town Meeting in 2022 or its 2023 Annual Town Meeting, whichever first occurs, and approval by the Attorney General of the zoning amendments necessary to both expand the Enterprise District and allow for the permitting of Owner’s Projects as shown on the Re-zoning Plan (see Exhibit D and Exhibits E-1, E-2 and E-3)(the “Effective Date”).

 9.2 Failure to Obtain Approvals.
-In the event that (i) the zoning amendment expanding the Enterprise District is not approved by Lancaster’s Special Town Meeting in 2022 or its 2023 Annual Town Meeting, or is disapproved by the Massachusetts Attorney General by September 1, 2023, or (ii) Owner fails despite applying all best efforts to obtain or maintain all final and effective federal, state and local permits necessary to allow for the construction and operation of the Project, upon Owner’s delivery of written notice to the Town, the Parties shall work together to establish a mutually acceptable alternative development plan for the Site, failing which Owner may terminate this Agreement without further recourse to any Party and all restrictions contained herein shall be deemed null and void and without legal recourse, such that Owner may develop and use the Property as allowed by applicable law then if effect.
+In the event that (i) the zoning amendment expanding the Enterprise District is not approved by Lancaster’s Special Town Meeting in 2022 or its 2023 Annual Town Meeting, or is disapproved by the Massachusetts Attorney General by September 1, 2023, or (ii) Owner fails despite applying all best efforts to obtain or maintain all final and effective federal, state and local permits necessary to allow for the construction and operation of the Enterprise Project, upon Owner’s delivery of written notice to the Town, the Parties shall work together to establish a mutually acceptable alternative development plan for the Site, failing which Owner may terminate this Agreement without further recourse to any Party and all restrictions contained herein shall be deemed null and void and without legal recourse, such that Owner may develop and use the Property as allowed by applicable law then if effect.

 9.3 No Obligation to Build.
 Notwithstanding the Massachusetts Attorney General’s approval of the Zoning Amendments proposed and contemplated in this Agreement, nothing contained herein shall create any obligation of the Owner to construct all or any portion of the Enterprise Project or the 40R Project, provided however, that the promises, covenants and restrictions contained herein shall remain binding upon the Owner, and the Town and their respective successors, assigns, mortgagees and all others taking title in fee or otherwise acquiring an interest to a part or all of the Property, for the longest period permitted by law.